2.2 Support Services

 WorkFirst Program Specialists, Job Services Specialists and Community Jobs (CJ) contractors can authorize support services.

 The purpose of WorkFirst support services is to offer a resource for parents who are actively engaged in job search or work activities.
-Some support services are also available to parents if they have a need while they are participating in other activities, but the main focus is employment and advancing in employment.
+Some support services are also available to parents if they have a need while they are participating in other activities (such as completion of the WorkFirst Orientation), but the main focus is employment and advancing in employment.
 The support service chart in WAC 388-310-0800 shows the support services categories and when they can be offered.

 Support services should be provided based on the real and immediate needs of the parent.
 The category recommendations should not be considered an entitled amount, but are the suggested limits the program can provide in any given category of support service.
 Do not automatically issue the maximum dollar amount for the support service.
 Issue the least amount needed to meet the parents need.
 The main focus for support services is to subsidize parents' efforts toward finding employment, remaining employed and advancing into better employment.